greggman/jsbenchit/README.md

 ## TODO

+- [ ] Support async tests?

+  The simplest way would just be if the code to returns a promise it's async.
+  What's a good example of an async test though?
+Maybe testing passing data to a worker and back?

 - [ ] support github login instead of using personal access tokens?

    I didn't do that originally because there is no way to login